 Do I have to be a mass communication major/minor to participate in FSU-TV3?

 All Frostburg State University students can participate in FSU-TV3, but priority will be given to mass communication majors and students enrolled in specific mass communication classes.

-How big is the Department of Mass Communication?
+How big is the Mass Communication Program?

 The mass communication major is one of the largest majors at Frostburg State University.
 There are approximately 200 students majoring in mass communication.

 How big will my Mass Communication classes be?